Viewing Puzzle Details

 Selecting a Main Image

-In the lower-right corner, you'll find a main image selection button (picture icon with a tick) —click or tap this to set your preferred image for the puzzle.
-Your chosen image will appear in puzzle list views, the detail view, and anywhere else this puzzle is displayed.
+In the lower-right corner, you'll find a main image selection button (picture icon with a tick) - click/tap this to set your preferred image for the puzzle.
+The chosen image will appear in puzzle list views, the detail view, and anywhere else this puzzle is displayed.

 Sharing & Image Types

-In the lower-left corner, two sharing buttons allow you to distribute the image—read more about sharing here.
+In the lower-left corner, two sharing buttons allow you to distribute the image.
+See more here.

 Additionally, you’ll see the image type selected for the active image.
-If none is assigned, you may be able to select one.
-More info here.
+If none is assigned, you may be able to choose/select one.
+See more here.

 Zooming In